OutSystems/docs-support/src/error/dp/dp-stream-50002.md

 ## Error message

-`There was a connection error while reaching the destination APM tool.
+`There was an internal or gateway communication error reported by the destination APM tool.
 If the problem persists, contact OutSystems Support.`

 ## Cause

-A connection error occurred while connecting to the APM tool server.
+An internal or gateway communication error occurred while connecting to the APM tool server.

 ## Impact

-Unable to establish a connection with the destination server since the server is unreachable or has encountered unexpected conditions.
-Therefore, logs are not streamed to the destination/APM tool.
+Unable to connect to the destination server due to internal or gateway communication error.
+Therefore, logs are not streamed to the APM tool.

 ## Recommended action

 The destination server has responded with an **HTTP 502** error.
 Therefore, check if the APM tool works correctly and re-establish the connection.